Contents

 in the

-Note Editor, allowing
+Note Editor, enabling

 its text to be viewed or modified.